The 14 tallest mountains on earth are collectively referred to as the "eight-thousanders" because each stands at over 8,000 meters (26,247 feet) tall.

 If climbing the earth's 14 tallest mountains wasn't enough of a feat, mountaineers are pushing the limits by attempting the summits without oxygen.
 Austrian mountaineer Gerlinde Kaltenbrunner became the first woman to climb all 14 eight-thousanders without the use of supplemental oxygen.

-With a fatality rate of around 38% (more than one in three climbers perish), Annapurna I in Nepal holds the ominous title as being the most dangerous mountain on earth.
-K2 comes in second with a fatality rate of around 23% (more than one in five climbers perish).
+With a fatality rate of around 32% as of 2012 (nearly than one in three climbers perish), Annapurna I in Nepal holds the ominous title as being the most dangerous mountain on earth.
+K2 comes in second with a fatality rate of around 29% as of 2012 (more than one in four climbers perish).

 Trekking Around the Eight-Thousanders